 The same principles apply to the hardware we use at work.
 If an employee is using a desktop PC that’s six years old, for example, the chances are that it’s slow, not very co-operative and needs IT support increasingly regularly.
 This generates greater maintenance and support costs that can eventually outweigh the cost of getting a new replacement device.

 There is a solution to these financial headaches: IT lifecycle management.
 Why?
-Because it can help a business define exactly how long each device is kept, before being refreshed with a newer model.
-When combined with an IT lease plan that removes up-front purchasing costs from the equation, this can keep workers equipped with newer equipment that needs less maintenance, while at the same time reducing IT costs and making them more predictable.
+Because it can help a business define exactly how long each device is used, before replacing it with a newer model.
+When combined with an IT leasing plan that removes upfront purchase costs from the equation, this can keep workers equipped with new and up-to-date equipment that requires less maintenance, while reducing IT costs and making them more predictable.

-That way, whether it’s a desk worker with a new computer, IT management freed from time-consuming maintenance, or a finance director who has better visibility of future IT budgets, everyone will want to do the Gangnam Style dance.
-Even if it is six years old and would look absolutely ridiculous if you did it now.
+That way, whether it's an office worker with a new computer, an IT administrator who is freed from time-consuming maintenance, or a CFO who has a better overview of future IT budgets, everyone will do the Gangnam Style dance.
+Although it's years old and would look absolutely ridiculous if you did it now.

 Learn more about how Technology Lifecycle Management can cut and streamline your technology costs.